Create an FTPS-enabled server - AWS Transfer Family

 It can take a couple of minutes before the status for your new server changes to Online.
 At that point, your server can perform file operations for your users.

-Next steps: For the next step, continue on to Working with custom identity providers to set up users.
+Next steps: For the next step, continue on to Other custom identity provider options to set up users.